LangChain Tools: Build Custom Tools and Connect LLMs to External Services

 Performance Tips and Best Practices

-Tool-based LLM applications have a unique performance profile: the bottleneck is almost never your Python code — it's the LLM calls and external API requests.
-Here's what actually matters for speed and cost.
+Tool-based LLM applications have a unique performance profile: the bottleneck is almost never your Python code — it is the LLM calls and external API requests.
+Here is what actually matters for speed and cost.

 Limit the number of tools bound to a single model.
-In my experience, GPT-4o handles 10-15 tools well.
-Beyond 20, the model starts making routing mistakes.
-If you have 50 tools, group them into categories and use a two-stage approach: the first LLM picks the category, the second LLM (bound to just that category's tools) picks the specific tool.
+Most models handle 10-15 tools reliably.
+Beyond 20, routing accuracy drops noticeably.
+If you have 50 tools, use a two-stage approach: the first LLM picks a category, the second LLM (bound to just that category's tools) picks the specific tool.

 Cache tool results aggressively.
-If the exchange rate for USD/EUR was fetched 30 seconds ago, don't hit the API again.
+If the exchange rate for USD/EUR was fetched 30 seconds ago, do not hit the API again.
 Use Python's functools.lru_cache or a Redis cache with a TTL:

 Use async tools for I/O-bound operations.
 When your chain calls multiple tools in parallel (via RunnableParallel), async tools prevent one slow API call from blocking the others: